exercism/v3/languages/fsharp/exercises/concept/values/.docs/instructions.md

-In this exercise you're cooking a brilliant lasagna from your favorite cooking book.
+In this exercise you're going to write some code to help you cook a brilliant lasagna from your favorite cooking book.

 You have two tasks, both related to keeping track of the time the lasasgna has to spend in the oven.